-The power to pardon a person convicted of a federal crime is reserved solely to the president of the United States.
-The president's authority in this area is almost unlimited.
+The power to pardon someone convicted of a federal crime is reserved solely for the president of the United States.
+The president's authority in this area is virtually unlimited.
 A petitioner seeking a pardon may include character affidavits with the petition.
-Department of Justice rules say they must "contain the full name, address, and telephone number of the reference, indicate a knowledge of the offense for which you seek pardon, and bear a notarized signature."
+The U.S. Department of Justice rules say they must "contain the full name, address, and telephone number of the reference, indicate a knowledge of the offense for which you seek pardon, and bear a notarized signature."
 Relatives by blood or marriage may submit petitions, but they are considered secondary status.
 The most compelling character affidavit is from someone unrelated to the convict.

-Make the first paragraph a simple-one sentence declaration.
-For example, "I believe that Bill Jones is deserving of a presidential pardon."
+Make the first paragraph a simple, one-sentence declaration.
+For example, "I believe that John Doe deserves a presidential pardon."

-Continue the second paragraph by acknowledging the seriousness of Mr. Jones' crime and your understanding of the sorrow and repentance he has experienced over the event.
+Continue the second paragraph by acknowledging the seriousness of John's crime and your understanding of the sorrow and repentance he has experienced over the event.
 Stay away from trying to justify John's crime or defending his action.
 A presidential pardon doesn't absolve the criminal of wrongdoing; instead, a pardon is akin to an act of mercy or grace.

 Give specifics in the third paragraph about the benefits that society as a whole will receive by a pardon.
-For example, the world will see that U.S. justice is not compromised by politics, that this will send a signal to the courts that an unjust conviction ultimately may be judged by another authority, or that the behavior that resulted in the conviction is no longer unlawful and this would be a way to make amends to all who had been convicted of the former offense.
+For example, the world will see that U.S. justice is not compromised by politics, or that this will send a signal to the courts that a conviction ultimately may be less harshly judged by another authority, or that the behavior that resulted in the conviction is no longer unlawful or that the criminal has vowed to make amends to all who were affected by his conviction.

-Provide more specifics about the benefits that the pardon will confer on Mr. Jones, such as his being able to live his last few months at home with his family before he dies of a terminal disease, or that he will be able to rejoin the ranks of society as a productive person instead of a liability and drain on the federal budget.
+Provide more information about the benefits of a pardon, such as John being able to live his last few months at home with his family before he dies of a terminal disease, or that he will be able to rejoin the ranks of society as a productive person instead of a liability and drain on the federal budget.

 Ask directly for an act of mercy, with the assurance that the president will never have reason to regret the act.